On this page you will find information about what a Needs Assessment is, how to arrange one, and what preparation is necessary before attending.

 What is a Needs Assessment?

-The Needs Assessment is a meeting between you and an assessor, a person qualified by their experience and knowledge of the equipment and support that students with disabilities (including dyslexia) need to study successfully at university.
-These assessments take place at a DSA-QAG approved Assessment Centre.
+The Needs Assessment is a meeting between you and an assessor, a person qualified by their experience and knowledge of the equipment and support that students with disabilities, including Specific Learning Differences (SpLDs) such as dyslexia, dyspraxia and ADHD, need to study successfully at university.
+These assessments take place at an approved Assessment Centre.

 At the meeting, your study needs and the demands of your course will be discussed.
 The assessor will aim to agree with you all the equipment and support you will need for your studies that can be paid for from the DSA.
 The assessor will produce a written report of what was agreed, and copies will be sent to you and your funding authority (e.g. Student Finance England) for their agreement.